gotev/recycler-adapter/README.md

 //add items
 recyclerAdapter.add(ExampleItem("test"))
 ```
-## <a name="howDiffingWorks"></a>How to diffing items properly
+## <a name="diffingStrategy"></a>Diffing Strategy
-Starting from 2.9.0, `RecyclerAdapter` has a new way to look at diffing id of your items.

-In this new version the AdapterItem needs a model instance to be passed ot its constructor.
-Usually it coincides with your item's ui model (it can be also of one of primitive types).
+Prior to 2.9.0, you had to implement `diffingId` method yourself.
+Starting from 2.9.0, all you need to do is to pass your model, which can be a primitive type or a complex data class.

-This model, combined with your item's class name, is used to retrieve a diffingId to identify every single instance of your item uniquely.
+This model, combined with your item's class name, is used to retrieve a diffingId to identify every single instance of your items uniquely.

 ```kotlin
 // Example